JossinetLab/CAAGLE/README.md

 * start the MongoDB server

-* import the [Candida Genome Database](http://www.candidagenome.org/) by running the script import_CGD.py in the scripts directory
+* import some [Candida Genome Database](http://www.candidagenome.org/) content by running the script import_CGD.py in the scripts directory

-* launch the website by running the script init.py.
-Open your browser and go to http://127.0.0.1:5000
+* launch the website by running the script init.py

+* open your browser and go to http://127.0.0.1:5000